 Earlier this week I took a trip to Henry Wood Hall in London to hear Jack Liebeck recording Ysaye sonatas for Orchid Classics.

-The audience experience is a distant memory.
+The live audience experience is right now something of a distant memory.
 The crisp bright sound of skin on skin underpinned with the deep gentle roar of appreciation is an unreachable recollection.

 The substitute is hearing live sound – human-powered unamplified sound ricocheting around a space, witnessed by a handful of people.